US government agencies are confident

 but do their operational

-As a target for security threats, the public sector is unique, experiencing over 50 times more cyber incidents than any other industry.1 US federal, state and local government agencies need to improve key aspects of their digital defenses against this threat landscape.
+As a target for security threats, the public sector is unique, experiencing more cyber incidents than any other industry.
+US federal, state and local government agencies need to improve key aspects of their digital defenses against this threat landscape.
 According to a recent Accenture survey, many respondents are highly confident about their cybersecurity programs overall, while far fewer feel the same about their performance at the operational level—especially when it comes to monitoring, identifying and measuring cyber breaches.
 Based on the survey findings, Accenture believes government agencies need to “reboot” their cybersecurity strategies to address critical gaps and to align the security program with their overall mission.
 The best rebooting approach is one that clearly defines cybersecurity success and “pressure tests” capabilities; spends wisely on innovation; makes security everyone’s job; and leads from the top of the organization.

 Most government executives express high levels of confidence that their cybersecurity strategies are achieving desired outcomes.
 However, confidence levels begin to drop when it comes to monitoring, identifying and measuring breaches.

 And while many federal agencies consider cybersecurity a top priority that they have completely embedded in their cultures, most also admit attacks are often unpredictable.
 In fact, almost 90 percent of respondents agree with the statement, “cyberattacks are a bit of a black box; we don’t quite know how or when they will affect our organization.”